For the Australian version of the Terms & Conditions of service, please visit here: https://www.hrprofilingsolutions.com.au/terms-and-conditions.html

 - The Client may have access to or provide its customers with access to the FinxS online platform as part of the Services provided by the Company.
 Access to the FinxS online platform will be through an account provided by the Company.
-If the FinxS online platform account of a Client is inactive for a period of two years from the date the account was last accessed, the account and all of the data contained on that account will be automatically permanently deleted.
-The Client is responsible for ensuring it has retained the data is requires from its FinxS online platform account prior to a period of inactivity and has advised its customers of this feature of the FinxS online platform.
+If the FinxS online platform account of a Client is inactive for a period of two years from the date the account was last accessed, the account and all of the data contained on that account will be automatically permanently deleted and the Services are deemed to have been terminated.
+For clarity, on termination under this clause, any unused credits or points on the account are forfeited and no refunds shall be issued.
+The Client is responsible for ensuring it has retained the data it requires from its FinxS online platform account prior to a period of inactivity and has advised its customers of this feature of the FinxS online platform.

 TERMS OF PAYMENT

 - The Client shall pay the Company’s fees for the Services and all expenses and disbursements at the times and in the manner set out in these Terms and any attached documents.
 Unless otherwise stated, all fees and expenses and disbursements for products and services provided in New Zealand are in New Zealand Dollars (NZD) and for products and services provided in Australia or in any other country are in Australian dollars (AUD).
-All fees, expenses and disbursements for products and services provided by the Company are exclusive of GST and will have GST added when invoiced.
+All fees, expenses and disbursements for products and services provided by the Company are exclusive of the goods and services tax as applicable in the relevant jurisdiction (GST) and will have GST added when invoiced.

 - Where the Client is party to a licence agreement or reseller agreement with the Company, payment for Services must be made prior to the Services being provided or as otherwise specified in the licence agreement or reseller agreement.

-- Unless otherwise agreed by the Company, all fees, expenses and amounts payable shall be paid to the Company by direct credit or credit card.
+- Unless otherwise agreed by the Company, all fees, expenses and amounts payable shall be paid to the Company by direct credit (aka Electronic Funds Transfer).

 - Late payment of all fees, expenses or amounts payable by the Client shall constitute a default.
-In the event of a default by the Client, the Company reserves the right to suspend access to the Services, including the FinxS online platform.
-In addition the Company shall have the right to repossess any points credited to the account of the Client that remain unpaid by the Client.
-The Client will be liable for default interest on overdue amounts from the date payment falls due until the date of payment at the rate of 12% per annum.
+In the event of a default by the Client, the Company reserves the right to suspend access to the Services, including the FinxS online platform or terminate the Services including the FinxS online platform, if payment (including without limitation any overdue fees, expenses, amounts or default interest) is not received in full within 14 days from the Company’s written request to the Client.
+In addition the Company shall have the right to repossess any points credited to the account of the Client that remain unpaid by the Client or on termination, demand payment of any unpaid fees, expenses or amounts that remain payable by the Client.
+The Client will be liable for default interest on overdue or unpaid amounts from the date payment falls due until the date of payment at the rate of 12% per annum (calculated daily).
 The Client will also be liable for any costs and expenses (including legal and debt collection costs) resulting from any actions taken by the Company to recover the debt.